The ultimate solo travel guide to Laos: Everything you need to know

 Solo travel advice for Laos

-Laos is an excellent choice for solo travellers with friendly people, a laid back pace of life and delicious local food.
-Coffee lovers will also be in heaven – there’s some of the best coffee in Southeast Asia here.
+Solo travel in Laos is a quieter slice of Southeast Asian life.
+Calming, grounding and suffused with wild beauty, its cities offer gilded temples and ancient monasteries, while rural adventure beckons with stunning caves, lush forested mountain scenery and charming villages on the banks of the Mekong.
+It’s an excellent choice for solo travellers, with friendly people and delicious local food.
+Coffee-lovers will also be in heaven – there’s some of the best coffee in Southeast Asia here.
 Family-style cuisine is based around sticky rice and flavouring from fish sauce, lime juice, chilli and palm sugar.

 Is it safe to travel solo in Laos?

 A cool 98% of Flashpackers arrive solo to join our group adventures.
-So, you’ll be in good company – whether a first time solo traveller or a seasoned pro looking for like-minded new friends.
+So, you’ll be in good company – whether you’re a first-time solo traveller or a seasoned pro looking for like-minded new friends.